Ways to Develop Fine and Gross Motor Skills in Children

 * Holding small, bite-sized food and bringing it to the mouth

-* Placing small objects into containers
+* Placing small objects into boxes

 * Beginning to show a preference for a dominant hand